Getting Out of Jail After an Arrest

 For misdemeanor arrests, individuals are typically released subject to certain conditions.
 Individuals with close ties to the community who do not pose a threat of danger or the risk of flight may be granted pretrial release in exchange for their promise to appear in court.
 If, however, they fail to appear in court as scheduled, a warrant for their arrest will be issued and they may be charged with failure to appear in court.
 Prior failures to appear in court often lead to higher bail if arrested in the future.

 Bail hearings are a common issue in felony arrests.
 Every charge has its own corresponding bail but, depending on the crime and the criminal history of the defendant, it is possible to get the bail amount reduced under certain conditions.

-At David S. Nenner and Associates, we understand the laws and procedures that apply to these situations.
+At Nenner & Namerow, P.C., we understand the laws and procedures that apply to these situations.
 Our attorneys are successful advocates who have represented countless individuals seeking bail reductions or release from jail.